Mohonk Preserve Membership Levels and Rates Update

 -

-- We are introducing a new discount: $10 off any household membership.
+- We are introducing a new $10 discount on any household membership.

-- Veterans will continue to be eligible to receive a complimentary day pass for their own access on any visit, a benefit added in 2025.
+- Veterans will continue to receive a complimentary day pass for their own access on any visit, a benefit added in 2025.

 -